cmake-basis/BASIS/doc/howto/create-and-modify-project.rst

 General Notes
 -------------

-The two project attributes which cannot be modified using the project tool are the project name and its description.
+The two project attributes which cannot be modified using ``basisproject`` are the project name and its description.
 These attributes need to be modified manually by editing the project files.
 Be aware that changing the project name may require the modification of several project files including source files.
 Furthermore, the